Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Random generation entry points

-A transparent driver may provide an operation family that allows it to generate random data.
+A transparent driver may provide an operation family that can be used as a cryptographic random number generator.
 The random generation mechanism must obey the following requirements:

 * The random output must be of cryptographic quality, with a uniform distribution.
 Therefore, if the random generator includes an entropy source, this entropy source must be fed through a CSPRNG (cryptographically secure pseudo-random number generator).
 * Random generation is expected to be fast.
 (If a device can provide entropy but is slow at generating random data, declare it as an [entropy driver](#entropy-collection-entry-point) instead.)
-* The random generator must be able to incorporate entropy provided by an outside source.
+* The random generator should be able to incorporate entropy provided by an outside source.
+If it isn't, the random generator can only be used if it's the only entropy source on the platform.
+(A random generator peripheral can be declared as an [entropy source](#entropy-collection-entry-point) instead of a random generator; this way the core will combine it with other entropy sources.)
 * The random generator may either be deterministic (in the sense that it always returns the same data when given the same entropy inputs) or non-deterministic (including its own entropy source).
 In other words, this interface is suitable both for PRNG (pseudo-random number generator, also known as DRBG (deterministic random bit generator)) and for NRBG (non-deterministic random bit generator).

 If no driver implements the random generation entry point family, the core provides an unspecified random generation mechanism.